avk/avk.github.io/_case_studies/redesign-file-viewer.md

 <a name="1.1"></a>
 ### Skills Used

-* wireframing
+* <mark>wireframing</mark>
-* visual design
+* <mark>visual design</mark>

 <a name="1.2"></a>
 ### Problem Definition

   <p>
     Submittable provides online tools to manage submissions and applications.
 A core part of this product involves reviewing various uploaded files to judge any given submission.
 Our previous file viewer implementation and interface depended on a Box library that Box would discontinue.
-This external deadline created an opportunity to revisit the UX for reviewing any kind of file Submittable accepts.
-The previous file viewer had discordant interfaces for viewing text-based files, images, audio, and video.
-It was responsible for over 50 distinct file types.
+This external deadline created an opportunity to revisit the UX for reviewing any kind of file Submittable accepts. <mark>The previous file viewer had discordant interfaces for viewing text-based files, images, audio, and video.</mark> It was responsible for over 50 distinct file types.
 We defined success as a consistent interface that was no longer dependent on Box.
   </p>

 <a name="1.3"></a>